 I’m not talking about a piece of paper with a picture of a love seat on it.
 I mean you will print a real love seat.
 Oh wait, you’re teaching modes of transportation today?
 No problem–manufacture a pogo stick.
 Ferris wheel?
 Child’s play.

-If you don’t have a 3D printer, then the next best thing is Manycam or Sparkocam.
+If you don’t have a 3D printer, then the next best thing is a basic classroom printer, Manycam or Sparkocam.
 Though Manycam is more well-known, some very experienced teachers prefer Sparkocam.
 This will work well for you only if you have 6GB of RAM in your computer.